Morfly/airin/docs/airin_starlark_template_engine.md

 [i for i in LIST]
 ```

-It is also possible to declare nested list comprehension with using `for`.
+It is also possible to declare nested list comprehension with using `for` keyword with _backticks_.

 ```kotlin
 // kotlin